Maivw/Netflix-c/README.md

   - [Technical Overview](#technical-overview)

 ## Non-Technical Overview
 This project is a simplified front end clone of Netflix.
-It was created with React, firebase (for hosting and authentication), and firebase Stripe extentsion so users can make a payment with Stripe.
+It was created with React, firebase (for hosting and authentication), and firebase Stripe extension so users can make a payment with Stripe.
 It uses The MovieDB APIs to search for movies and display details.
-#### Core Features:
+#### Core Features
 * Login, logout and create a new account.
 * Access to the list of movies.
 * Search, add, remove movie from the wished list.